 2021: Department of planning, industry and environment publicly exhibits SSP Study and invites community and stakeholder feedback.

-250,000 square metres of net lettable floorspace for technology companies
+250,000sq m of net lettable floorspace for tech companies

 100 new scale-up companies